Assignment of benefit is changing on 1 July: what your practice needs to know

 How does assignment of benefit interact with the recent introduction of the bulk billing practice incentive?

 I was recently at the RACGP Practice Owners and Business for Doctors conferences, and this is a hypothetical that came up a few times with various practice owners and managers.
 Let’s pause for the world’s quickest recap of the incentive.
 The Bulk Billing Practice Incentive Payment (BBPIP) was introduced in November of 2025, and effectively provides a 12.5% total additional payment split between practices and practitioners who fully bulk bill all GP non-referred attendance items.
-It’s designed to incentives bulk billing and expand accessibility of care while making bulk billing more financially viable.
+It’s designed to incentivise bulk billing and expand accessibility of care while making bulk billing more financially viable.

 The reason practices are worried about assignment of benefits here is that if they are fully bulk billing to qualify for the incentive, this means they will need to acquire and store the assignment of benefit for every single appointment.

 So what happens when patients inevitably forget to complete the assignment, ignore the follow up text, or simply decline to assign the benefit?
-A fully bulk billing practice is faced with either privately billing the patient, forfeiting the 12.5% BBPIP for all service, or accept that they won’t be able to correctly invoice Medicare, receiving a rejection and $0 for the appointment.
+A fully bulk billing practice is faced with either privately billing the patient, forfeiting the 12.5% BBPIP for all services, or accept that they won’t be able to correctly invoice Medicare, receiving a rejection and $0 for the appointment.

 What you need in place before 1 July